-Many coming to our sport are unsure of the how the winners of Sailing Races are determined.
+Many coming to our sport are unsure of the how the winners and placings of Sailing Races are determined.

-A. The First Boat to cross the Finish Line in any Sailing race is described at the the Line Honours Winner .
+A. The First Boat to cross the Finish Line in any Sailing Race is described at the Line Honours Winner .

-If all the boats in the race are identical, this is a fair result, but many races comprise boats of different sizes and capabilities.
+If all the boats in the race are identical, this is a fair result, but many races comprise boats of different sizes, capabilities and speeds.

 All these methods use Timing and Calculation to determine the Race winner - if you sail well enough, you will win the race even if you crossed the line in last place!

 The Timing of the Race commences when the Class Warning Flag is first raised.
 This is usually 5 minutes before the first start, but if multiple starts are being used, it may be 5, or 10, 15 .... or up to 30 minutes before a particular start.
 Race Officers make a note of this "waiting" period for each start, often labeled the "offset".
 Once the Timing has commenced, it runs until the the last boat has finished the Race.
 Timing can be by a watch, or more often a Stop Watch.

 The Time each boat finishes is carefully noted by the Finishing Team.
 This Time is known as the FINISH TIME and is used as the base to calculate the race results.

 1. Firstly, the "Waiting period" or "Offset" is subtracted from the Finish Time to work out the ELAPSED TIME - the actual time that each boat took from their Starting Signal to crossing the Finishing Line.

 2. Once each boat has an Elapsed Time for the race, that time is adjusted by a Handicap known as a Yardstick or Rating which modifies the Time according to the different performance of that boat.
 In Australia, Dinghies and Catamarans use a Yardstick first developed by the Victorian Yachting Association and now adopted nationally by Australian Sailing and known as the Australian Sailing Yardstick (ASY).